eli-pavlov/helm-wordpress-mariadb/README.md

 ### :bangbang: Prerequisites

 - Tested on AWS EKS platform.
+- Not for production environment!
+For testing purposes only.
 - AWS Kubernetes cluster with "Helm" installed.
 - Hosted zone in "Route53" with domain for Wordpress server